coddingtonbear/jira-select/docs/functions.rst

       MYPROJECT-01, but let's see how various algorithms might measure that time.

-      If we use clock time:
+      If we use raw clock time:

       - MYPROJECT-01: 16.2h (81 times more than the actual working time)
       - MYPROJECT-02: 6h